Chiefs fans looking at bright side after loss to Bills

-KANSAS CITY, Mo. — Kansas City Chiefs fans were understandably disappointed as they left Arrowhead Stadium this evening.
+KANSAS CITY, Mo. — Kansas City Chiefs fans were understandably disappointed as they left Arrowhead Stadium Sunday evening.

 The one complaint we heard repeatedly from Chief’s fans was toward the referees.